bridgecrew-perf6/ec2-code-deploy/README.md

         ssh-add ~/.ssh/id_rsa
         cat .ssh/id_rsa.pub
         ````
-     Copy the file content and add the new ssh key at github to your [profile](https://github.com/settings/keys).
+     Copy the console output of the last command and add the new ssh key at github to your [profile](https://github.com/settings/keys).
   8. Get the code.
 If you simply want to clone a repository, run
         ````shell
         git clone <<Repository>>